 Beginning at the N-terminus, the GPCR protein winds up and down through the cell membrane, with the long middle segment crossing the membrane seven times.
 The seventh part is connected to the C-terminus.
 When a ligand (a molecule with an affinity for the receptor) is bound by a GPCR, it triggers a conformational change in the seven-transmembrane region of the receptor which in turn activates the C-terminus, recruiting a substance that in turn activates the G protein associated with the GPCR.
 Activation of the G protein triggers a series of intracellular reactions that ultimately results in the generation of some effect, such as elevated heart rate in response to epinephrine.

 Mutations in genes encoding GPCRs can lead to disease in living organisms.
 As an example a mutation of rhodopsin could result in congenital night blindness due to continuous activation of intracellular signaling molecules.
 Worse, acquired mutations in certain GPCRs could lead to cancer by having abnormal increases in receptor activity and expression in cell membranes.
 The importance of GPCRs in relation to human disease make them useful targets for drug development.
-For example, antipsychotic agents clozapine and olanzapine block specific GPCRs that normally bind dopamine or serotonin and thus disrupt the neural pathways that lead to pathological schizophrenia.
+For example, antipsychotic activitys clozapine and olanzapine block specific GPCRs that normally bind dopamine or serotonin and thus disrupt the neural pathways that lead to pathological schizophrenia.
 There also exist a variety of agents that stimulate GPCR activity.

 Methodology